-Are the versity, Equity, and Inclusion (DEI) e organization's leadership, staff, and board membersions (e.g., race, national origin, disability, gender ication) relevant to its mission?
+5. Diversity, Equity, and Inclusion (DEI) Are the organization's leadership, staff, and board members diverse on the dimensions (e.g., race, national origin, disability, gender identity, or sexual orientation) relevant to its mission?
 YES NO If not, ask Why not?
 How might/does this lack of diversity affect the organization's mission and programs?
 Are you willing to support an organization that does not explicitly prioritize DEI?
 Notes: it have processes in place that encourage diversity ams or for its staff, leadership, or board? in its YES NO Γ Do you feel comfortable funding an organization that does not have a feasible strategy for meeting DEI goals?
 Notes: Notes Does the organization have processes conducive to recruiting, supporting, and retaining a diverse staff?
 YES NO